Farimah71/ToDoDoer/README.md

-# ToDoDoer :pencil:
+# ToDoDoer 📝
-An application helps managing to-do tasks as a piece of cake! :cake:
+An application helps managing to-do tasks as a piece of cake! 🍰

 ## Features